Large Caraway Pretzel

 - 3 cups warm water

-- ¼ ounce quick- rising active dry yeast
+- ¼ oz quick- rising active dry yeast

 - 9 cups white Bread flour (plus extra for dusting)